chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 Success: Enabled IAM v2
 ```

+Note: We recommend users do not migrate existing IAM v1 policies as they can interfere with expected behavior.
+To upgrade
+without porting existing policies, use the `--skip-policy-migration` flag: `chef-automate iam upgrade-to-v2 --skip-policy-migration`.

 ## View Policies

 After you've logged in to Chef Automate, select the **Settings** tab in the top navigation bar, then select and locate the `Policies` section on the left hand panel.